cnr-isti-vclab/PyMeshLab/src/README.md

 ## Build PyMeshLab

+### Build scripts

+We provide a set of platform dependent scripts that should make easier to build PyMeshLab.
+Scripts can be found [here](../scripts/).
+Otherwise, if you want to build manually PyMeshLab, you can follow these instructions.

 ### Source code

 The source code of pymeshlab is contained inside the `src/pymeshlab` directory.
 To see how it is organized, see the contained [README.md](src/pymeshlab/README.md).